PowerDNS Authoritative Server monitoring with Netdata

 Charts#

-• Incoming questions in questions/s
+- Incoming questions in

-• Outgoing questions in questions/s
+questions/s - Outgoing questions in

-• Cache Usage in events/s
+questions/s - Cache Usage in

-• Cache Size in entries
+events/s - Cache Size in

-• Latency in microseconds
+entries - Latency in

 Configuration#

-Edit the go.d/powerdns.conf configuration file using edit-config from the Netdata config directory, which is typically at /etc/netdata.
+Edit the go.d/powerdns.conf configuration file using edit-config from the

-To add a new endpoint to collect metrics from, or change the URL that Netdata looks for, add or configure the name and url values.
-Endpoints can be both local or remote as long as they expose their metrics on the provided URL.
+To add a new endpoint to collect metrics from, or change the URL that Netdata looks for, add or configure the name and

 Here is an example with two endpoints: